Information for patients

-The latest Island Health COVID-19 information can be found here (follow the tab 'Information for the General Public').
+The latest Island Health COVID-19 and COVID vaccination information can be found here.

 Call the provincial 1-888-COVID19 line for non-medical COVID-19 information.

 Visit the Pathways Community Services Directory for useful COVID-19 resources.

 The Pathways Community Service Directory website makes it easy for patients to find and access community resources in your area or online.
-It includes Covid-19 information and it covers key areas like Addictions, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.
+It covers key areas like Addictions, COVID-19, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.

 User-friendly search and filter options help you quickly identify the best service/program.
 The website also shows local related news and updates, referral requirements and service costs, plus links to handouts, videos, helplines and websites.

 View the 2-minute intro video for patients.

 Are you or someone you know suffering from mild to moderate depression or anxiety?
 Or maybe you are just finding stressful situations harder to deal with than you used to?
 The CBT Skills Group is here to help.